Emre1001/Giga-Share/README.md

 <tr>
 <td width="50%">

+### OS Integration
+- **Android share sheet** — "Share with Giga-Share" from any app
+- **Windows Send To** — right-click any file → Send to → Giga-Share
+- **Drag & drop** — drag files onto a device to send
+- **Send Text** — share text/URLs directly as a `.txt` file
+- Minimize to tray, start on boot

+</td>
+<td width="50%">

 ### Discovery
 - Auto-discovers devices on local network
-- Animated radar UI shows nearby devices
+- Animated radar with **OS-specific icons** (Windows / macOS / Linux / Android)
 - Tap to send, one interaction

-</td>
-<td width="50%">

-### Cross-Platform
-- Windows (.exe / .msi installer)
-- Android (.apk)
-- Same app, same protocol, same UX
+- Portrait & landscape responsive — works at 360 px wide

 </td>
 </tr>